 I always need to be careful.
 Pip reacts differently to every human and animal.
 It depends on the feelings of the other animal, I think.
 A person that’s very nervous and a little scared could never touch her, because she feels that immediately.
 There is a big chance she will bite such a person.
 People who are very comfortable, she would never bite or react wrong.
 And there’s no difference with animals.

-Sam thinks the leash is a little scary.
+Sam thinks the harness and leash are a little scary.
 I tried to walk with him very often but he still isn’t relaxed enough to walk with me.
 I hope he will love it in the future!

 Sam has his own way to exercise.
 As I told you before, he loves running at least a few times per day.
 He jumps and runs over everything and everyone.
 We are searching for a cat wheel for their own room and maybe one for the garden too.
 I’m sure he and Pip will love it!
 Most of the time Sam and Pip are playing together.
 They make sure that they both get their exercise 😉